Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/usbc-power-supply/datasheet/datasheet.md

 | UNO Q + Dongle + Multiple Peripherals| 5.0 V / 3.0 A           | 15 W                |

 <div style="background-color: rgba(255, 193, 7, 0.2); border-left: 6px solid rgba(255, 152, 0, 1); margin: 20px 0; padding: 15px;">
-  <strong>Important:</strong> When using the USB-C 8-in-1 Dongle with multiple high-power peripherals, ensure the power supply is connected to the dongle's PD port (not directly to the UNO Q).
+  <strong>Important:</strong> When using the USB-C 8-in-1 Dongle with multiple high-power peripherals, make sure the power supply is connected to the dongle's PD port (not directly to the UNO Q).
 The dongle will pass through power to the UNO Q while simultaneously powering connected peripherals.
 </div>

 ### Connection Diagram